 Imagine having a miniature panther living in your house.
 That’s basically what you get with a black Bengal.
 With their striking coat patterns and exotic look, Bengals are truly stunning cats.
 But the black Bengal sports an even more incredible coat.

-If you have your heart set on one of these black cats, it’s important to understand what makes them unique and what you might expect by adding one to your home.
+If you have your heart set on one of these black cats, it’s important to understand what makes them unique and what you might expect when you add one to your home.
 Bengals can be great pets, but they definitely aren’t for every family.
-More energetic and with more specialized needs than your traditional housecat, Bengals require some specific care, but they can also be rewarding pets.
+More energetic and with more specialized needs than your traditional house cat, Bengals require some specific care.
+But if you get it right, they can be rewarding pets.

 According to The Bengal Connection, Bengal cats are distinctive and unique felines.
 Known for their striking coat patterns, Bengals are also highly curious and very vocal.
-These cats always have something to say, and they will say it loudly.
+These cats always have something to say — and they will say it loudly.

 - Black Bengals aren’t approved by cat breed associations, so these fascinating and beautiful cats are fairly uncommon.

 - They have a black pattern on a solid base coat color, and in the sun, you can see these “ghost markings.”

 - These cats resemble a black panther, which also has this distinctive coat pattern that looks solid black at a glance.

 - Black Bengal’s spots can be a dark brown to black, and sometimes appear to completely blend with the base coat.

 - The black color is caused by melanism, which is a genetic mutation that results in extra pigmentation that causes the black color.